astar-security/cpe2cve/README.md

 ```
 python3 cpe2cve.py --cpe cpe:/a:apache:tomcat:7.0.65 --output result.csv
 ```
-Actually of the ".pdf" extension is not recognized in the argument of the "--output", CSV is the default format.
+Actually if the ".pdf" extension is not recognized in the argument of the "--output", CSV is the default format.

 The interface of the Web version is pretty straightforward :